cmgriffing/neovim-docs-web/apps/docs/src/pages/en/vim/insert.md

 unless "L" is in 'cpoptions'.

-Note that the only situations for which characters beyond the cursor should appear to move are in List mode ['list'](#'list'), and occasionally when 'wrap' is set (and the line changes length to become shorter or wider than the width of the screen).
+Note that the only situations for which characters beyond the cursor should appear to move are in List mode |'list'|, and occasionally when 'wrap' is set (and the line changes length to become shorter or wider than the width of the screen).
 In other cases spaces may be inserted to avoid following characters to move.